MatthewBurke1995/MatthewBurke1995.github.io/docs/copulas.md

     Gaussian copulas were used widely in risk modelling during the GFC, the joint probability estimates will only be as good as your marginal probability modelling and appropriateness of the copula.

 Going through an example might be useful.
-Imagine we have $1000 in AAPL stock and $1000 dollars in MSFT stock.
+Imagine we have $1000 in AAPL stock and $1000 in MSFT stock.
 What is the chance that they both drop by 5% on the same day?

 We could approach this question using a multivariate bayesian approach, model a hidden factor that affects both the prices of MSFT and AAPL, estimate the most likely parameters, sample from the posterior and record the proportion of times that we see a greater than 5% drop in each of the share prices.
 That can be a lot of work especially if we have already independently modelled the underlying assets.